dustinpfister/blog_posts/_posts/threejs-basic-material.md

 <!-- more -->

+<iframe class="youtube_video" src="https://www.youtube.com/embed/2SaiqtO_yQA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## What to know before reading up more on the Basic Material

 This is a post on the basic material used in threejs, one of several options when it comes to skinning a mesh object.
 If you are new to threejs, you might want to start with my [getting started post](/2018/04/04/threejs-getting-started/) on threejs.
 I will not be getting into detail with the very basics of threejs here then, however I still think I should outline a few things at least in this what to know first type section.

-<iframe class="youtube_video" src="https://www.youtube.com/embed/2SaiqtO_yQA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Be aware of what the full options are with materials

 You might also want to check out my post on [three.js materials](/2018/04/30/threejs-materials/) in general for more info on the various material options in threejs.
 The basic material is fine when I just want to skin a geometry with a texture, but not do anything to far beyond that.
 There are a whole lot of other materials that might be a better choice for other situations though, for example the depth material might be a good choice when it comes to figuring out what the values should be for the near and far values of a camera.
+If one will want to add one or more light sources to a project these days I like to go with the [Phong material](/2022/12/29/threejs-phong-material/) for that.

 ### Learn a thing or two about canvas elements, or figure out the texture loader